AEPD (Spain) - EXP202403915

 Initial Contributor: fb

-The DPA fined a plastic surgery clinic €10,000 after it shared on its social media pictures of a data subject without a legal basis.
+The DPA fined a plastic surgery clinic €10,000 after it unlawfully shared before and after pictures of a data subject on its social media account.
+The DPA highlighted that the pictures contained health data under Article 9(1) GDPR.

 English Summary